Microsoft Learn documentation contributor guide overview

 Edit the file in the web editor.
 Choose the Preview tab to check the formatting of your changes.

 When you're finished editing, scroll to the bottom of the page.
 In the Propose changes area, enter a title and optionally a description for your changes.
 The title will be the first line of the commit message.
-Select Propose changes to commit your changes:
+Select Propose changes to create a new branch in your fork and commit your changes:

 Now that you've proposed and committed your changes, you need to ask the owners of the repository to "pull" your changes into their repository.
 This is done using something called a "pull request" (PR).
 When you select Propose changes, a new page similar to the following is displayed: